Atlanta Beltline: Industrial architecture

-Ponce City Market multi-use complex, formerly the Sears, Roebuck warehouse for the southeastern U.S.
+Ponce City Market is a multi-use complex, formerly the Sears, Roebuck warehouse for the southeastern U.S.

 Many former industrial buildings alongside the Beltline, particularly the Eastside Trail, have been repurposed for residential and retail use, such as Amsterdam Walk, Ponce City Market, Ford Factory Lofts, the Krog Street Market, the Telephone Factory Lofts, and the DuPre Excelsior Mill and the Pencil Factory and N. Highland Steel in Inman Park Village.

-Controversy
+Impact

 Due to the massive surge in interest in Beltline adjacent properties and subsequently increased pricing of such properties, many property developers have purchased land in previously low-income neighborhoods and transformed them into luxury living.
 For homes within a 0.5 mi radius of the Beltline, home values increased between 17.9 and 26.6% between 2011 and 2015.
-In 2016, project founder Ryan Gravel resigned from the Beltline Partnership board of directors.
-Since Gravel's resignation, there have been a few protests to challenge gentrification caused by expanding the Beltline.
-However, there are many supporters of the Beltline because it is responsible for revitalizing many Atlanta neighborhoods that were in decline, creating 50,000 permanent jobs, adding 1,300 acres of new greenspace, and bringing $10 billion of economic development to the city.
-In 2017, BeltLine CEO Paul Morris resigned.
+In 2016, project founder Ryan Gravel resigned from the Beltline Partnership board of directors over concerns regarding equitable growth and affordable housing safeguards.
+In 2017, Beltline CEO Paul Morris also stepped down following mounting criticism over the project's slow pace in delivering affordable housing units.
+Since these early leadership departures, protests and community demonstrations have periodically continued to challenge the gentrification and infrastructural displacement surrounding the expanding loop.